Can I Eat Expired Tomatoes Fresh Whole?

 Can I eat Tomatoes Fresh Whole if they've been stored in the fridge for 8 days?

 Tomatoes Fresh Whole typically have a shelf life of 7 days when stored in the fridge.
 After 7 days, they may start to deteriorate in quality and safety.
 Check for any signs of spoilage like mold, off smells, or sliminess.
-It's safer to discard them after the recommended shelf life to prevent foodborne illness.
+It's safer to discard them after the recommended shelf life to reduce the risk of foodborne illness.

 How does room temperature storage affect the shelf life of Tomatoes Fresh Whole?